-Our curriculum in Years 7, 8 and 9
+Our Curriculum in Years 7, 8 and 9

-Pupils learn how to program web pages using HTML.
+Students learn how to program web pages using HTML.
 They also study computer hardware and learn about the creation of algorithms.

-Pupils complete a micro:bit project where they program the small portable device provided by the BBC using python.
+Students complete a micro:bit project where they program the small portable device provided by the BBC using python.

-Pupils learn how to develop and use Excel formulae to solve problems.
+Students learn how to develop and use Excel formulae to solve problems.
 They develop programming design and writing skills using code studio, particularly iteration, selection, and using functions and procedures.